Corporate Travel & Expense Policy Template

 - Preferred vendors (if any)

-- Rules on whether or not business class is allowed, such as for flights over a certain duration, or flights taken by employees of a certain seniority level
+- Rules on whether or not business class is allowed, such as for flights over a certain duration, or flights taken by employees of a certain seniority level.
+Highlight whether travelers should go in economy class or business.

 - How many days in advance international flights must be booked

-- How many days in advance domestic flights must be booked
+- How many days in advance domestic travel must be booked

 - Approved tool or method for booking